How to Connect Your Surface to Networked PCs

-Summon the Charms bar by sliding your finger in from your Surface’s right edge, and then tapping the Settings icon.
+Summon the Charms bar by sliding your finger in from your Surface’s right edge and then tap the Settings icon.

 Tap the Start screen’s Desktop app and then tap the File Explorer icon.

-You’ll find the icon for File Explorer near the left end of the taskbar—the strip along the bottom of the desktop.
+You can find the icon for File Explorer (shown in the margin) near the left end of the taskbar — the strip along the bottom of the desktop.

-When File Explorer appears, tap the word Homegroup from the Navigation pane that clings to every folder’s left edge.
+When File Explorer appears, tap the word Homegroup in the Navigation pane that clings to every folder’s left edge.